EvgeniiZorin/ML_predict-Titanic-passenger-mortality/README.md

 Label to be predicted is "Survived" - a binary categorical variable with only two unique values - 0 and 1.

+Accuracy of final model on the test set = 0.827

 # Pipeline